Projects

 Materials beyond conventional property limits are needed to meet current technological, socio-economic, and environmental challenges.
 The properties, including strength and corrosion resistance of commercial alloys, are limited by conventional compositions and manufacturing technologies.
 Recent research on multi-principal element alloys (MPEAs) opened up a waste compositional space to be explored.
 Our ongoing research has shown that AlFeMnSi-based MPEAs exhibit high corrosion resistance, high strength, and low density at a lower material cost1.
 We have produced 15 different AlFeMnSi-based alloys and investigated the microstructure and corrosion performance, which depend on the composition.
 Experimental optimization of the composition is a cumbersome process.
 We propose to utilize machine learning tools to determine the alloy composition resulting in the highest corrosion performance.
 Our experimental results will be used in training the ML models.
 Selected alloy compositions will be produced using arc melting and their corrosion performance will be tested.

-Dynamic Interplay between Phase transformation and Material Degradation in Extreme Environments
+Dynamic Interplay between Phase Transformation and Material Degradation in Extreme Environments

 Bharat Gwalani, MSE Assistant Professor